Rules to Better Version Control with Git - 12 Rules

 It is highly recommended that you upgrade to the latest version of NuGet to to avoid having to configure your solution to not check in NuGet pagages to source control.

-That's where the new Visual Studio Online REST APIs come in.
-You can get a list of commits from your VSO Git repository with only a HTTP request.
+Using the Azure DevOps API you can programmatically get a list of commits from your repository with only a HTTP request.

 For a C# implementation, see this blog post Getting Git Commits with the VSO REST API.

 Like most skills, it can take a little while to get your head around Git.We rate our devs and the devs that we mentor on the following scale.

 Where are you?

 At this level, you need to have an understanding of the basic operations (including branching).

 - init local repository / clone

 Now that you know the basic Git commands you can start working on projects with more than one developer.

 You should be using local feature branches for your work.

 Pull requests can be used for code reviews within your team, or to accept suggested changes from people outside your team.